How To Return to Swimming

 How to Progress

-This gradual increase gives your body a chance to adapt, with less risk of injury.
+This gradual increase allows your body to adapt, with less risk of injury.

 Returning to Normal Training